 2. Fermentation, yeast innovation, washing

-The coffee beans are fermented at an average temperature below 25°C for 48 hours.
-During this process, a wine yeast is added to the fermentation tank, which assists with creating the precursors to flavour that are then transformed into those fruity tasting notes when we roast the coffee.
-After 48 hours, the beans are washed again at 5°C.
+The coffee beans were fermented at an average temperature below 25°C for 48 hours, during which a wine yeast was added to the fermentation tank.
+After 48 hours, the beans were washed again at 5°C to seal the fermentation.

 3. Drying

-The beans are dried for 76 hours at an average temperature 40°C until they reach the desired moisture content.
+The beans were dried for 76 hours at an average temperature 40°C until they reach the desired moisture content.

-The coffee was harvested in October 2023 and arrived in the UK in May 2024.
-We first met Jonny Martinez over Zoom in May this year, and loved learning about his family’s work and approach to coffee production.
-We then had the opportunity to try samples of his coffees and immediately knew that we had to purchase this Caturra from Jonny’s import company, Mi Cafe Trading Co.
-We’ve already undertaken to buy coffee from the next harvest, and are super excited to watch him and his family continue to make huge strides in speciality coffee!
+This is the second harvest of the caturra that we have purchased from Jonny Martinez.
+We first met Jonny over Zoom in May this year, and loved learning about his family’s work and approach to coffee production.
+That month, we had the opportunity to try samples from the farm's first ever harvest and immediately knew that we had to purchase the caturra from Jonny’s import company, Mi Cafe Trading Co.
+The second harvest - which took place over June 2024 - landed in the UK in October 2024, and we are thrilled to have purchased this coffee again.
+We are super excited to watch him and his family continue to make incredible strides in speciality coffee!

 For further details on the prices below visit our Transparency Page.